1. Digital Health Apps/Software

 9. What laws and/or regulations apply to physicians regarding telemedicine?

 There is currently no legislation or regulation governing telemedicine.
-However, the Medical Council has issued an Ethical Guidelines on Practice of Telemedicine (“Guidelines”) which are generally applicable to telemedicine services.
+However, the Medical Council has issued Ethical Guidelines on the Practice of Telemedicine (“Guidelines”) which are generally applicable to telemedicine services.
+In this regard, the Medical Council has also issued Questions and Answers to the Guidelines in relation to practical aspects of such services.
+The Code of Professional Conduct issued by the Medical Council must also be observed.

 10. Does the law in your jurisdiction regulate under what circumstances physicians can use telemedicine in order to treat patients?